hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 With this twist in the story I have remarked the main ideas that are present throughout all the books:

-* The Oh Discordia! phrase, that King said he heard in a dream.
+* The O Discordia! phrase, that King said he heard in a dream.
 * There are other worlds than these, many doors that lead to them, and death is one.
 * How Ka is a wheel.
 It is cyclyc but also moves.